neherlab/treetime/README.md

                             history
       --plot                plot the tree on a time axis and save as pdf
   ```
-  Alternatively, you can interact directly with the TreeTime class from within a script.
+  Alternatively, you can interact directly with the `TreeTime` class from within a script or the python console. `TreeTime` is a subclass of `TreeAnc`, so all its methods are available.

     ```python
     from treetime import TreeTime